Table of Contents

 - And many other institutions across Europe and Asia

-These tests are organized up to 50 times every year and a student can choose to appear in any of these slots.
+These tests are organized up to 50 times every year, and a student can choose to appear in any of these slots.
 However, you cannot take the exam more than once in a 3-day period.
-Keep in mind; every time you register for a test, you need to pay the test fee.
+Remember that every time you register for a test, you must pay the fee.

 TOEFL exam pattern

-The reading section of the test consists of 3-4 multiple-focus passages (compare/contrast, cause-effect).
-Each passage consists of 10 questions and the time allotted to this section can vary between 54-72 minutes, depending on the number of passages given in the test.
+The test’s reading section consists of 3-4 multiple-focus passages (compare/contrast, cause-effect).
+Each passage consists of 10 questions.
+The time allotted to this section can vary between 54-72 minutes, depending on the number of passages given in the test.
 The scores for this portion of the test can range between 0 and 30.
 You can take a look at the TOEFL practice test for reading right here.

-This section contains 3 to 4 lectures, and some can contain classroom discussions.
+This section contains 3 to 4 lectures, and some lectures contain classroom discussions.
 Each lecture is around 3-5 minutes long, and at the end of each, you will be asked 6 questions.
 Also included in this portion are normal, daily-life conversations.
 You’ll get to listen to 2-3 conversations, each being 3 minutes long.
 You’ll be asked 5 questions at the end of each conversation.
-The accents used in the listening portion are that of native-speakers from all over North America.
-Other than North American accents, you might also hear some accents from other English-speaking countries like:
+The accents used in the listening portion are those of native speakers from all over North America.
+Apart from North American accents, you might also hear some accents from other English-speaking countries like: